 Being a little afraid of the “big Internet” I started off writing under the alias “Steve Olsen” but decided it was foolish and that my articles has to be backed my real name.
 The travel trade is one of the largest industries on earth but still small where everyone knows everyone.

 This blog is NOT intended as a hate or complaint blog.
 The purpose is to provide clear and solid information on travel and the travel trade.
+Any conclusions or opinions are my own.
 If I have offended anyone, please accept my apologies or even better let me know so we can make things right.

 Both my parents worked in the travel industry in different positions which means I got my interest to explore and discover early.
 We were always on trips, long or short, during school holidays and I guess I was fortunate to be able to travel with family.